 One of the worst parts of gardening is spending hours and hours of your life pulling up weeds.
 Rather than turning to weed-killer sprays that contain harmful chemicals like glyphosate, consider using mulch as a natural form of weed control.
 Garden mulches work by adding a thick layer of material to the soil's surface, which keeps new seeds from being able to reach the soil and prevents weed seeds already in the soil from germinating by stopping the sun from hitting them.
-On top of that, many organic mulches can even provide shelter to crickets, carabid beetles and other insects that eat weed seeds.
+On top of that, many organic mulches can even provide shelter to crickets, carabid beetles, and other insects that eat weed seeds.

 There are quite a few types of mulch from which to choose, ranging from commercial mulches made of rubber all the way to grass clippings from mowing your own yard.
 Overall, most will work perfectly fine as weed control, but not all mulch materials are suitable for all purposes.
 It's important to do some research for the best mulch for your purposes before trying to use just any material to control weed growth in your garden.

 Some homeowners may not like the way some of these natural mulches look, especially in their otherwise-beautiful flower beds, and in fact, some homeowners' associations may prohibit the use of "ugly" mulches like grass clippings.
 In these cases, you may consider shredded or chipped bark mulch or rubber mulch.
-Bark mulch tends to last longer than other natural mulches because it doesn't break down as quickly as grass or compost, but at the same time, this means it adds less nutritional value, so you may want to fertilize more often.
+Bark mulch tends to last longer than other natural mulches because it doesn't break down as quickly as grass or compost, but at the same time, this means it adds less nutritional value, so you may need to fertilize more often.

 Rubber mulch comes in a wide array of colors, which can add aesthetic appeal to your garden.
 The advantage of rubber mulch is that it never decomposes, so you don't have to refill your layer of mulch every year.
 This also means you should expect to add fertilizer because the rubber will not add nutritional value to your soil.
 A few natural alternatives with many of the same properties are gravel and tumbled-glass chips.

-Mulches for Vegetable Gardens
+Best Mulches for Vegetable Gardens

 Organic yard waste and compost are some of the most effective options for garden mulch because they are inexpensive and benefit the soil.
 If you don't have these on hand, be wary of using commercial mulches for vegetable gardens, as they often contain dyes and fungicides that are not good for plants you intend to eat.
 If you are using store-bought mulches, only buy those specifically labeled for use in vegetable gardens.